nicholastay/mechanical-sound/README.md

 mechanical-sound
 ================

 Make your keyboard sound mechanical!
 Well, not really.
-Use your speakers or to be quiet use your headphones and on every keypress it will play an extract from the Razer Black Widow!
+Use your speakers or to be quiet use your headphones and on every keypress it will play an extract from selected keyboards.

+Keyboard sounds included:
+* Razer Black Widow
+* Cherry MX Blue
+* Cherry MX Red
+* Cherry MX Brown
+* Cherry MX Black
+* APC BSW 070WH - ALPS

 Future plans:
 * Fix that audio "fast-type" issue!
 (My top priority, will require you to have DirectX installed for future releases with this patched)